Tuskiurhil/Barcode-Generator/README.md

 The planned features are in no particular order

+* Actual working Progress-Bar that automatically closes when creation of codes is done
 * Adding more Image Formats
 * Adding additional Code Formats (Aztec, etc.)
 * Ability to choose where the barcodes will be saved (including potential subfolders)